Key Breed Facts

 Their chests are very deep, but not too wide with ribs being well sprung.
 The Ridgeback has a very powerful, strong back and their loins are muscular and nicely arched.
 Their hindquarters are powerful with dogs having well developed back legs.
 Their feet are compact with well arched toes and hair in between both their toes and their paw pads.
 Tails are stronger at the base but taper gently towards the tip which dog carry slightly curved.

 When it comes to their coat, the Rhodesian Ridgeback has a short, dense and very sleek coat with a nice natural sheen to it.
-The accepted breed colours are as follows:
+The accepted breed colours for Kennel Club registration are as follows:

 Dogs can have dark muzzles and ears which allowed under the breed standard.